Newcastle and Carlisle Railway: The Brandling Junction Railway

-Robert William Brandling (usually known simply as William Brandling) was a wealthy coal owner, and he had obtained parliamentary powers in a personal capacity in the Gateshead and Monks Wearmouth Railway Act 1835 (5 & 6 Will.
+Robert William Brandling (usually known simply as William Brandling) was a wealthy coal owner, and he had obtained legal powers in a personal capacity in the Gateshead and Monks Wearmouth Railway Act 1835 (5 & 6 Will.
 4. c. lxxxiii) on 7 June to acquire land for a railway.
 It became the Brandling Junction Railway, which was authorised by the Brandling Junction Railway Company Act 1836 (6 & 7 Will.
 4. c. lvii) on 7 June, to run to a high-level terminus at Gateshead, and in the east to riverside quays at South Shields and Monkwearmouth.
 As part of the ending of the independent life of the Blaydon, Gateshead and Hebburn Railway, the Brandling Junction Railway took over certain powers in Gateshead and on toward Hebburn.

 The Great North of England Railway

 On 4 July 1836 the Great North of England Railway (GNER) obtained its authorising act of Parliament, the Great North of England Railway Act 1836 (6 & 7 Will.
 4. c. cv), to build from Gateshead to Darlington; its clear intention was to extend to York, and by alliance with other contemplated lines, to form a trunk line northwards as well.
 The Newcastle-upon-Tyne and Carlisle Railway Act 1835 (5 & 6 Will.
 4. c. xxxi) authorised a low level Tyne crossing at Redheugh Hall.
 At only 20 ft above high water, it was designed to reach the riverside quays on the north bank, and to reach a Newcastle terminal at Spital (immediately north-west of the present-day Central station) an incline at 1 in 22 was envisaged, rope worked by stationary engine.
 The GNER planned to approach through Low Fell, that is on an alignment similar to the present main line from Durham, but at a lower level to reach the N&CR Redheugh bridge.
 As the scheme was developed, a connection with the Brandling Junction Railway, at a high level in Gateshead, altered the plan so as to cross the Tyne at a similarly high level; this was much better for a trunk line network, but adverse for the N&CR's wish to reach the riverside quays.
 In time the emphasis shifted from an N&CR bridge being made available to the GNER, to the GNER planning and building a bridge, and making it available to the N&CR.

 The N&CR had altered its original intention of building along the north bank to Newcastle.
 The Redheugh line along the south bank was almost complete, with the issue of the bridge to serve the north bank quays uncertain.
 Now it seemed that other interests were deflecting it from serving Newcastle properly, and after much deliberation the board decided on 25 April 1837 to keep to the original Scotswood crossing of the Tyne and to build the Newcastle arm of its line.